 - Objective 1.1.
 Maintain a residential gross density of one dwelling unit per acre of developable land. - Objective 1.2.
 Encourage a diversity of residential properties in terms of size, type, views and orientation of lots to amenities. - Objective 1.3.
-Require non-residential development to be pedestrian-oriented and have connections to adjacent neighborhoods. - Objective 1.4.
-Develop non-residential design guidelines that encourage distinctiveness and pedestrian orientation. - Objective 1.5.
-Establish a strategy that minimizes the local impact of non-residential uses while maximizing the economic benefit of such uses. - Objective 1.6.
-Promote unobtrusive building height, mass, and scale with respect to non-residential development and the surrounding properties. - Objective 1.7.
-Preserve agricultural use of land best suited for agricultural purposes within the city.
+Require non-residential development to be distinctive, quaint, pedestrian-oriented and have trail connections to adjacent properties. - Objective 1.4.
+Establish a strategy that minimizes the local impact of non-residential uses while maximizing the economic benefit of such uses. - Objective 1.5.
+Promote unobtrusive building height, mass, and scale with respect to non-residential development and the surrounding properties.